★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 sec_filing

-Supports long time horizon and cumulative investment required to replicate the data asset.
+Direct evidence of cumulative investment and time required to assemble the core data asset.

 sec_filing